BikoPython/django-hrapp/README.md

 # Django and Ajax CRUD application.

-- hrapp accepts job applications and constructs simple user resumes.
+- This is a human resouce app that accepts job applications and constructs simple user resumes.
 - This app demonstrates how to intergrate a django backend  with ajax on the frontend.

 ## Demo